PhD, Infectious Disease Immunology | Johns Hopkins University, Baltimore, MD

-Dr. Klein is a tenured Professor of Immunology in the Department of Diagnostic and Biomedical Sciences.
-He is the recipient of numerous research awards, including The Dean’s Excellence Award in the Scholarship of Discovery at the UTHealth School of Dentistry, and a Research Award from the Crohn’s and Colitis Foundation of America.
-He has served on Study Sections for the National Institutes of Health, the American Cancer Society, and the National Science Foundation.
-He is a member of the editorial board of Scientific Reports, Developmental and Comparative Immunology, and Critical Immunology Reviews, and served as an Associate Editor for the Journal of Immunology.
-He has been an ad-hoc reviewer for more than forty scientific journals, including for Nature, Science, The Journal of Experimental Medicine, and The Proceedings of the National Academy of Sciences.
+Dr. Klein is a tenured professor of immunology in the Department of Diagnostic and Biomedical Sciences.
+He is the recipient of numerous research awards, including The Dean’s Excellence Award in the Scholarship of Discovery at UTHealth School of Dentistry, and a Research Award from the Crohn’s and Colitis Foundation of America.
+He has served on study sections for the National Institutes of Health, the American Cancer Society, and the National Science Foundation.
+He is a member of the editorial board of Scientific Reports, Developmental and Comparative Immunology, and Critical Immunology Reviews, and served as an associate editor for the Journal of Immunology.
+He has been an ad-hoc reviewer for more than 40 scientific journals, including for Nature, Science, The Journal of Experimental Medicine, and The Proceedings of the National Academy of Sciences.
 Dr. Klein’s research was continually funded for 26 years by the National Institute of Diabetes, Digestive, and Kidney Diseases of the NIH.
 He is the author of over 100 peer-reviewed publications.

-There are two major areas of research in Dr. Klein’s laboratory.
+Dr. Klein’s laboratory has two major areas of research.
 The first focuses on understanding basic immunobiological properties that regulate mammalian T cell responses in both healthy and diseased conditions, particularly as they relate to mucosal sites in the intestine and the oral cavity.
 The goal of these studies is to understand factors that activate the immune response in normal homeostatic settings in response to infection or cancer, as well as to define how chronic inflammation is perpetuated and how it can be curtailed, with particular emphasis on diseases such as inflammatory bowel disease, Crohn’s disease, and ulcerative colitis.

 A second area of research in Dr. Klein’s laboratory is aimed at understanding the bilateral nature, function, and integration of the immune system and the endocrine system.
 This work has been instrumental in defining how the endocrine system regulates the immune response on the one hand, and reciprocally how the immune system contributes to systemic host metabolic activity.
 Dr. Klein’s laboratory identified the first alternatively-spliced form of thyroid stimulating hormone (TSH), and demonstrated that it is produced almost exclusively by cells of the immune system.
 Evidence from other laboratories has now link the expression of the TSHβ splice variant to the development of autoimmune thyroiditis, thus identifying a potential causative relationship between immune system TSH and chronic thyroid inflammation in Hashimoto’s thyroiditis and Graves’ disease.